Kansas State University Social Work

 Volunteer Opportunity for the Fall - Sunflower CASA Project

 Volunteer to be the difference between abuse and hope - become a Court-Appointed Special Advocate.
 Court-Appointed Special Advocates are volunteers who give their time to advocate for abused and neglected children in the court system.
 Since January 2009, approximately eighty child in need of care cases have been filed in Riley, Clay and Pottawatomie counties.
 This means that we need your help now more than ever!
-Training begins on Monday, September 14th from 6-9 p.m. at 621 Humboldt (Alan Lee Center) and continues on Monday nights through October 26th.
-There will be no training on Monday, October 5th due to K-State's fall break.
-Please contact us at sunfcasa@interkan.net, 785-537-6367, or visit http://casa.manhattanks.org for more information or to learn about our independent study training option.
+Fall training will be Monday nights starting September 13th with orientation ending on November 1st.
+Training will be from 6-9 p.m. at the First Lutheran Church (903 Poyntz).
+Please contact us at [email protected], 785-537-6367, or visit http://casa.manhattanks.org for more information or to learn about our independent study training option.
 There is a child waiting for your voice.

 Join our Facebook Group!